 In the Monks Trail map below, you’ll find the starting point for the trail, as well as the temple itself, pinned as “Pha Lat Temple”, just to the west.
-The walking trail starts on the bend of this road, where you’ll be able to enter into the forest and begin hiking.
+The walking trail starts on the bend of this road, where you’ll be able to enter into the forest and begin the walk.

-Hiking the Monks Trail Chiang Mai
+Hiking the Monks Trail in Chiang Mai